Accelerated Master of Arts in Teaching (MAT) Degree

 Candidates interested in starting the accelerated Master’s in Teaching degree have a choice of two formats:

-- Full-time: Students take a full-time course load of five- to seven-week classes.
-Individuals opting for this structure can complete the accelerated MAT in just six months’ time.
+- Full-time: Students take a full-time course load of one to three-week classes, morning and afternoon, from May to August.
+This is followed by a 15-week clinical experience student teaching in the fall semester, finishing the program in December.
+Individuals opting for this structure can complete the accelerated MAT in just over seven months’ time.

-- Part-Time Evening: Students take one class at a time, one evening per week.
-Candidates selecting this format will finish in about 18 months.
+- Part-Time Evening – In Person and Online: Students take one class at a time, one evening per week.
+Candidates selecting this format will finish in about 22 months.

 In both courses of study:

-- faculty members work in the field of education and, beyond teaching course content, enhance the curriculum with their experiences and current knowledge of best practices and methodologies;
+- faculty members, both veteran educators and those currently working in P – 12 education, teach course content and enhance the curriculum with their experiences and current knowledge of best practices and methodologies;

 - a Christian-centered perspective enhances the curriculum with an emphasis on ethical practices and diverse leadership; and